 There are lots more features you may want to have built into a website.
 A web statistics programme will tell you how many people have visited your site, what they have looked at, where they found your site and much more.
 This really helps you make your site work well and tell what online marketing works too.

 6. Taking payments

 You need to be able to take payments, and most businesses with an online presence will want people to be able to pay through the website.
 Paypal is one of the simplest systems to set up, and charges a small per cent for each transaction.
+But you could also jump into cryptocurrencies with the help of a ico script, as cryptocurrencies offer the most anonymity.
 You could also look at setting up a merchant account with your business bank and using a secure online payment gateway like Worldpay, ProtxorStreamline.
 This is more flexible than Paypal, but you will need to pay a fee of around £20 a month.
 This may include a certain number of transactions, after which there are further charges per transaction.
 Other schemes just charge you per transaction.